iq-motion-control/iq-module-communication-doc/docs/tutorials/coil_cover_installation_instructions.rst

 #.
 Screw in one half of the coil cover until the thread engages into the other coil cover half
 #.
 Switch to the other side and do the same
 #. :red:`While following this step, tighten the screws slowly and with care to avoid overtightening:` Keep alternating sides until the coil cover can no longer freely rotate on the motor
 #.
-Both sides should be identical and should look similar to the image below
+Both sides should have the same width and should look similar to the image below:

     .. note::
         The gap on your specific coil cover may be wider or narrower than those illustrated in the images below. **This is OK** as long as tightening stops just as the covers are fully